Bernard Iddings Bell: Legacy and the "Curse"

 Subsequently, there arose a rumor that Bell had cursed Bard College for apostatizing from the Episcopal Church.
 As the legend goes, he penned a Commination in the chapel service book and stained it in either blood or ink before departing, never to return.
-However, this story has been put to rest.
+However, the story is somewhat more complicated.
 On June 29, 1933, Bell officiated chapel for the last time before a small group of seven people.
 He regularly used purple ink with a quill pen, and on this occasion signed off:With this service, I, Bernard Iddings Bell, completed my fourteen years as Warden of this College, convinced that it is the will of God that I go elsewhere in God's Kingdom and persuaded that it is probably not the will of God that the College survive; grateful for many masses offered at this altar and for visions of God's mercy and pity granted me here; commending to Him and to Our Lady my son who here made his first Communion and whose body is buried from this Church; and with the giving of the College and all who here have lived and worked into the hands of SS.
 Peter and Paul, our Holy Lady Mary, St. Stephen the patron; the Holy Innocents, St. Edward the Confessor (my own patron) — the little brother Francis, that they may ever pray as I do, a poor priest, for this College to the most blessed Trinity.
 Pax!When he had finished writing, Bell accidentally caught the ink bottle with the edge of the service book, thereby soaking at least fifteen pages.
 The stained book can be viewed today in the Bardiana room in the library.
 The origin of this "curse" likely stems from the note's supposition that "it is probably not the will of God that the College survive."
 However, it can be seen that the vast majority of the paragraph is dedicated in prayer for God and his saints to intercede for it.

 It is true that Bell never set foot on campus again.
 However, he was witnessed periodically through the window by an administrative officer, who saw Bell parking his car on the edge of the highway and crossing the field to visit his son's grave.